-Basic laboratory safety practices must be followed.
+Good microbiological laboratory practices must be followed.
 Where chemical disinfection procedures are employed, effective concentrations and contact times must be used.
 Chemical disinfectants used to decontaminate materials to be removed from the laboratory must be replaced regularly.

 6.4.2 Containment Level 2 (CL2)